bgd-labs/aave-stk-v1-5/properties.md

 - after the slashing event occurred the `exchangeRate` should reflect the discount in the redeemable amount: $$exchangeRate_{t1}={totalStaked_{t0} - amount \over totalSupply_{t0}}$$

-- a slashing is ongoing until it is settled by the slashing admin.
-As long as the slashing is ongoing:
+- a slashing even will set `inPostSlashingPeriod` to `true`.
+The post slashing period lasts until it is settled by the slashing admin.
+For the post lashing period the following rules apply:
   - accounts can exit the pool immediately without a cooldown period.
   - no account can enter the pool.
   - no other slashing can occur.